 Modifier 78 should be reported with procedure codes for treatment of postoperative complications that require a return trip to the operating room.
 An operating room is defined as a place of service specifically equipped and staffed for the sole purpose of performing procedures.
 The term operating room includes a cardiac catheterization suite, a laser suite and an endoscopy suite.
 It does not include a patient's room, a minor treatment room, a recovery room, or an intensive care unit (unless the patient's condition was so critical there would be insufficient time for transportation to an operating room.)

-A new Global Period will not apply to a procedure meeting these requirements and reported with modifier 78.
+Note: A new Global Period will not apply to a procedure meeting these requirements and reported with modifier 78.

 While reimbursement is considered, payment determination is subject to, but not limited to: